andresaraujo/website/flutter-for-android.md

 In Android, you would call addChild or removeChild from a parent to dynamically add or remove views from a parent.
-In Flutter, because widgets are immutable there is no addChild, instead, you can simply pass in a function that returns a widget to the parent and control that child's creation via a boolean.
+In Flutter, because widgets are immutable there is no addChild, instead, you can pass in a function that returns a widget to the parent and control that child's creation via a boolean.

 For example here is how you can toggle between two widgets when you click on a